jyothsna-m7/register/README.md

 If you were given another day to work on this, how would you spend it?
 ======================================================================
+0) Better forms in the UI
-1) More test cases like controllers
+1) More test cases like controllers, views
 2) Deal with time zones
 2) Proper login functionality
 3) Beautiful UI

-If you were given another day to work on this, how would you spend it?
+If you were given another month to work on this, how would you spend it?
 ======================================================================
 1) Extend this to make User set `schedules`.
-Each User can have their pre-defined schedules, shifts
+Each User can have their pre-defined schedules, shifts etc
-2) Lot to do UI side, making it intuitive
+2) Lot to do UI side, making it intuitive, make some ajax calls to do these updates
-3) Find work patterns to build some analytics around.
+3) Find User work times patterns to build some analytics around.
 4) Have trail of edits made
 5) Make it into API that can be used for any mobile app.